Sylvester (singer): 1960–1970: The Disquotays

 Sylvester's boyfriend during the latter part of the 1960s was a young man named Lonnie Prince; well-built and attractive, many of Sylvester's friends described the pair as being "the It couple".
 Sylvester often hitchhiked around town while in female dress; such activity carried a risk of arrest and prosecution, for cross-dressing was then illegal in California.
 Although avoiding imprisonment for this crime, he was arrested for shoplifting on several occasions.
 He found work in a variety of professions, including cooking in McDonald's—where he was fired for refusing to wear a hairnet—cashier at an airport parking garage, working in a hair salon, at a department store, and as a make-up artist at a mortuary, preparing the corpses for their funerals.
 In the 1960s, the Civil Rights Movement was at its peak, but Sylvester and his friends did not take an active role within it.
 During the Watts riots between members of the Black community and the predominantly white police force, they joined in with the widespread rioting and looting, stealing wigs, hairspray, and lipstick.

 Although he had little interest in formal education and rarely attended classes, Sylvester was enrolled at Jordan High School.
 He graduated in 1969 at the age of 21; in his graduation photograph, he appeared in drag wearing a blue chiffon prom dress and beehive hairstyle.
 By the end of the decade, the Disquotays had begun to drift apart, with a number of them abandoning cross-dressing and others recognizing that they were trans women and undergoing sex reassignment surgery.
-Sylvester always considered himself male and began to tone down the feminine nature of his clothing, aiming for a more androgynous look which combined male and female styles and which was influenced by the fashions of the hippie movement.
+Sylvester always considered himself male and began to modify the feminine nature of his clothing, aiming for a more androgynous look which combined male and female styles, influenced by the fashions of the hippie movement.